RedPRL/cooltt/README.md

 ## cooltt

-An implementation of normalization by evaluation (nbe) & semantic type checking for Martin-Löf Type Theory with dependent products, dependent sums, natural numbers, id, and a non-cumulative hierarchy of universes.
+An implementation of normalization by evaluation (nbe) & elaboration for Martin-Löf Type Theory with dependent products, dependent sums, natural numbers, and identity types.

 For examples, see the `test/` directory.